 What are Tasks in C#?

-A Task is an object that represents a task that is currently running or is pending execution.
-This task may consist of several operations, and they can be executed in parallel with other Tasks.
+A Task is an object that represents a task that is currently running or pending execution.
+This task can be composed of several operations and can be executed in parallel with other Tasks.

 In C#, a Task is a class (System.Threading.Tasks.Task

-), and it has a state that indicates its progress; once completed, its result can be retrieved.
+), and it has a state that indicates its progress; once it is complete, its result can be retrieved.

 Basic Creation and Use of Tasks

 A Task can be created in several ways in C#.
-The most common methods are:
+The most common ways are:

 - Using the